 Assistant in On Our Way to K class

 My route to teaching was not a traditional one.
 I began with a Bachelor of Commerce from Queen’s University in Canada, and spent many years in Sales and Marketing.
 When my children were young I developed a children’s program based on charitable giving.
-Once my family moved to Swarthmore more than 10 years ago, I had the good fortune to begin teaching in a local preschool part time, which inspired me to become accredited in early childhood education, and eventually lead my own classroom.
+Once my family moved to Swarthmore more than 16 years ago, I had the good fortune to begin teaching in a local preschool part time, which inspired me to become accredited in early childhood education, and eventually lead my own classroom.
 My son attended SFNS, and now I have the pleasure of reconnecting with the school in a new way.
-I spend my “spare time” with my husband cheering on our 2 teenagers in swim meets, hockey games, and attending their musical events.
-As a family we enjoy time at our lake house, and visiting family and friends at “home” in Canada.

 My love for Swarthmore Friends Nursery School began as a parent of a student here.
-I have been teaching at the school for over 8 years.
+I have been teaching at the school for 10 years.
 My time at school is balanced with my family (husband and three kids), pets, a love of reading, and cake.
-On occasion you may even catch me running.

 Morning Pre-K 4’s

-I have been teaching and working in education for the past 11 years, the last 3 of which at Swarthmore Friends.
+I have been teaching and working in education for the past 15 years, the last 6 of which have been at Swarthmore Friends.
 I have an undergraduate degree in English and a Masters in Library Science.
 As a former children’s librarian, I truly believe that the most important gift we can give our children is a lifelong love of reading and learning.
 I also feel passionately about incorporating recycled and repurposed everyday objects into our projects to teach environmental consciousness.
-Don’t be surprised if you receive a request to raid your recycling bins for our classroom projects!
-I have two young children; one who is a current student at SFNS.
-When we’re not at school, you can often find us cheering on the Swarthmore College men's soccer team where my husband is an assistant coach.

 Afternoon Pre-K 4's